Find out more about our partnership opportunities.

-The Clemson University Conference Center and Inn was achieved not only through the generosity of its donors but also through the cooperative efforts of many people in both the private and public sectors.
+The Clemson University Conference Center and Inn were achieved through the generosity of its donors and the cooperative efforts of many people in both the private and public sectors.

 Clyde V. Madren, for whom the Conference Center at Clemson University is named, was president and owner of Madren Paint Company for 45 years.
 The business began as a small retail shop selling national brands of paint in Charleston, S.C.

-By the time he retired, the company occupied a four-story building on Meeting Street and manufactured and distributed its own brand of paint.
+By the time he retired, the company had occupied a four-story building on Meeting Street and manufactured and distributed its own paint brand.
 Madren, who passed away in June 1994, was a firm believer in the importance of education.
 He attributed his success to learning all he could about the business.

 "Life's sort of like painting.
 You have to prepare the surface properly before the paint goes on to make it stick.
 I see education as that preparation."

 Although he did not attend Clemson University, he fell in love with the campus while attending football games.
 The Madren Center was named for Mr. Madren for his benevolent support of Clemson University and this complex.
 In addition to supporting the conference center, Madren also established three scholarships to support civil engineering students.

-The James F. Martin Inn opened July 1998 and is named in honor of Jim Martin, a native of Johnston in Edgefield County.
+The James F. Martin Inn opened in July 1998 and is named in honor of Jim Martin, a native of Johnston in Edgefield County.
 After graduating from Clemson University with a B.S. in textile management in 1964, Jim Martin began his professional career by joining the Deering Milliken Company.

-In 1978, he formed his own company, Martin Fibers, which has grown over the years into Martin Color-Fi Inc. The company produces polyester, nylon, polypropylene and copolymer fibers for use in automobile trunk liners; automotive, marine, commercial and residential carpet; furniture padding; wall coverings, etc.
+In 1978, he formed his own company, Martin Fibers, which has grown over the years into Martin Color-Fi Inc. The company produces polyester, nylon, polypropylene, and copolymer fibers for automobile trunk liners; automotive, marine, commercial, and residential carpet; furniture padding; wall coverings, etc.

 Martin, himself, is the father of two former Clemson University students: Matthew and Jenny, who majored in financial management and special education, respectively.